Adderall for Study: Does it Really Make You Smarter?

 Originally intended as a medication for children with ADHD, Adderall has become something of a thing among older teens and young adults intent on increasing their focus and energy levels on exam days or during all-night study sessions.
 It's also a popular feature at parties.

-In 2017, 5.5% of high school seniors reportedly used Adderall, but only an estimated 20% of these teens got it legitimately from their doctor.
+25 percent of Michigan University students admitted to using central nervous stimulants such as Adderall to complete class work or to take an exam in one survey.
 Almost one in two young adults say it's easy to obtain Adderall or similar stimulant-type drugs from friends or classmates.
 A Boston study of 300 undergraduates aged from 18 to 28 reported one-third misused stimulant drugs.
 Misusers in this study were more likely to have been diagnosed with ADHD.
+On average, 1 in 5 students admit to using study drugs such as Adderall.

 Staying Up All Night...
 But At What Cost?